-Cancer of the vulva (vulvar cancer) can start in any part of the external female sex organs.
-The most common areas for cancer to develop are on the inner or outer lips of the vulva (labia minora and labia majora) and the space between the anus and opening of the vagina (perineum).
+Cancer of the vulva can start in any part of the external female sex organs.
+It most commonly develops in the labia minora, the inner edges of the labia majora and the perineum.
+Less often, it may involve the clitoris or the Bartholin’s glands.

 Vulvar cancer symptoms

 There are often no obvious symptoms of vulvar cancer.
-However, you may have one or more of the following symptoms:
+However, you may have one or more of the following: